datapane/examples/apps/chatgpt-analyzer/README.md

 # ChatGPT Analyzer

+This sample Datapane app demonstrates,

+- loading a user-provided dataset
-Sample app that integrates with ChatGPT to perform plotting and filtering without requiring writing custom code
+- integration with ChatGPT to perform plotting and filtering without requiring writing custom code